cballenar/base12/README.md

 ```

 #### em()
 An adaptation of [GrowDigital](https://gist.github.com/growdigital/1778907)'s mixin.
-This formula returns 1 lines of code and is mainly built for `line-height`s.
+This formula returns 1 line of code and is mainly used when setting `line-heights`.

 ```scss
 // Mixin Syntax